Fees & Funding

 • With children under 12 (or under 17 for disabled children)

 If you’re a working parent with children under 12 (or under 17 for disabled children) you can open an online account to pay for registered childcare.
 The government will top-up the money you pay into the account.
 For every £8 you pay in, the government will add an extra £2.
-You can receive up to £2,000 per child, or £4,000 if disabled.
+You can receive up to £2,000 per child, or £4,000 for a child with a disability.

 You and your partner must earn, or expect to earn, the equivalent to 16 hours at the National Minimum or Living Wage.
 This equates to £120 a week for each parent over 25 years old or £112.80 a week for each parent aged between 21 and 25 years old.
 You will not be eligible for Tax-Free Childcare if you or your partner expect to earn £100,000 or more per year.